rkeet/zf-form-markdown/README.md

 Provides the ability to use `markdown` as a type of input element.

+## Setup

+### Require module

+To install the latest release, using [Composer](https://getcomposer.org), run:

+    composer require rkeet/zf-form-markdown

+### Enable modules

+To enable this module, enable both this module and AssetManager.
+In `modules.config.php` add the following:

+    'AssetManager',
+    'Keet\Markdown',

 ## Usage in Form / Fieldset

 Element provides an HTML `<textarea>` element and paired `<div>` element to render